Yandex Cloud

 Using Terraform

-2. Activate the transfer and wait until its status switches to Replicating.
+2. Activate the transfer and wait for its status to change to Replicating.

 1. In the trails-to-opensearch.tf file, specify these variables: